yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

 ??? example  "May enhance a religion"
 	Applicable to: Unit

-??? example  "Can start an [amount]-turn golden age"
-	Example: "Can start an [3]-turn golden age"

-	Applicable to: Unit

 ??? example  "Can be added to [comment] in the Capital"